University student retention: Cost of tuition

 The economy also has a noticeable effect on retention rates.
-In general, tuition has been steadily climbing at universities since the mid-1980s.
 The cost of public and private institutions in the 1999–2000 school year, which includes tuition and on campus housing, averaged $7,302 and $20,277, respectively.
 After adjusting for inflation, this represented a 22% cost increase at public institutions and a 27% increase at private institutions for the 10-year period between the 1989–1990 and 1999–2000 academic years.
-This rise in cost has made it difficult for many students and their families to pay for college.

 According to the National Center for Public Policy and Higher Education, tuition at a 4-year college represented 12% of the total income for families that fell into the lowest income bracket in 1980, and rose drastically to encompass 25% of their income by 2000.
 This has created an influx of part-time students and working students.
 In the undergraduate population, 50% of students describe themselves as working primarily to pay for their education at an average of 25 hours per week.
-This leaves working students little time to become involved on campus and actively participate in university life.
-Indeed, working-class students, who spend more time in paid employment, are significantly less integrated into university life than middle-class students.
-In spite of all of the programs and services to help retain students, according to the U.S. Department of Education, National Center for Educational Statistics, only 50% of those who enter higher education actually earn a bachelor's degree.
-Though research is still needed in this area, it is becoming clear that there may be a link between the increased amount of working students and declining retention rates.
+This leaves working-class students little time to become involved on campus and actively participate in university life.
+According to the U.S. Department of Education, National Center for Educational Statistics, only 50% of those who enter higher education actually earn a bachelor's degree.

-Additional counseling is often available for financial issues.
-Private counseling and private tutoring are other options for students.
+Depending on the university, there are resources in order to help those with financial issues, such as financial aid.